Build · Optimizer

 • When does the optimizer act?
 What state change triggers a new configuration push?

 These answers define your message interface.
-The bot side lives in message.rs and configuration.rs.
-The optimizer side lives in manager/bot/message.go.
+Bot side: message.rs and configuration.rs.
+Optimizer side: manager/bot/message.go.

 func (in *internalBot) OnCustom(pair *catmsg.Pair) error {